 The main topics to be addressed are suggested by the PRT in its Final Report as adopted by the ccNSO Council.
-The detailed results of the PRT were mapped against the 2013 Board Report IDN ccNSO Policy Development Process13.
+The detailed results of the PRT were mapped against the 2013 Board Report IDN ccNSO Policy Development Process.

 All topics and issues identified by the PRT were reviewed and where needed addressed.
-The results are included in this Report in Part A - sections 1-10, including, but not limited to an update of the recommendations to technical requirements and confusing similarity.
+The results are included in this Report in Part A - sections 1-10, including, but not limited to an https://ccnso.icann.org/sites/default/files/filefield 41859/idn-ccpdp-board-26sep13-en.pdf update of the recommendations to technical requirements and confusing similarity.
 The detailed results of the review can be found in the document repository of the working group on its wiki space.